-&lt;sup>4 In 2007-08, Maine reported 1,161 diplomas that were awarded to students attending private high schools that received a majority of their funding from public sources.
-These 1,161 diplomas were included in Maine and the reporting states counts but were not included in the averaged freshman graduation rate (AFGR) calculations for the state and for the reporting states totals.
-The diploma counts used to calculate the AFGR for Maine and for the reporting states were 13,189 and 2,964,125, respectively.
-New Hampshire included homeschooled students in reported membership in 2000-01.
-This could inflate the denominator for the AFGR in 2002-03, 2003-04, and 2004-05 slightly.
+2 Maine reported 1,169 diplomas that were awarded to students attending private high schools that received a majority of their funding from public sources.
+These 1,169 diplomas were included in the Maine and the reporting states counts but were not included in the Averaged Freshman Graduation Rate (AFGR) calculations for the state and for the reporting states totals.
+The diploma counts used to calculate the AFGR for Maine and for the reporting states were 12,924 and 3,036,757, respectively.